fardinfaruk-bd/fardinfaruk-bd/README.md

 #👋 Hi there!
-##I'm Md Fardin Faruk
+<p>I'm Md Fardin Faruk<P/>
-##🔬 Deep Learning and Generative AI Expert
+🔬 Deep Learning and Generative AI Expert
-##💡 Passionate about building innovative AI models and exploring the intersection of creativity and technology.
+💡 Passionate about building innovative AI models and exploring the intersection of creativity and technology.
-##🌐 Currently focusing on:
+🌐 Currently focusing on:

 - Deep Learning architectures (CNNs, RNNs, GANs, Transformers)